nanoporetech/pod5-file-format/python/README.md

-MKR Format
+POD5 Format
 ==========

-Python bindings for the MKR file format.
+Python bindings for the POD5 file format.